Front and Back Row

 3) You can place characters with a long-range attack in the back row as they will receive no reduction in damage from regular attacks while still benefiting from the defensive benefits of being in the back row.

 You should always keep your characters with long-ranged attacks in the back row as they suffer no attack damage reduction when you place them there.
 This includes Barret, Yuffie and Vincent.
-Keep in mind though that Barret has a few weapons that are not long-range, including the Drill Arm, Rocket Punch and Pile Banger.
+Keep in mind though that Barret has a few weapons that are not long-range, including the Cheats section, Rocket Punch and Pile Banger.

 You can also equip a Long Range Attack Materia on a character and they will not receive an Attack Power reduction from being in the back row.
 This Materia should only be used on characters with short-range attacks, such as Cloud, Tifa, Cid or Cait Sith (or Barret when using one of the short-range weapons previously listed).